-As a channel for information between the library and the community, the trustee performs the most basic public relations role.
+Library boards perform the most basic public relations role.
 This includes assuming the job of interpreting the programs, policies, and services of the library to the general community.
-Trustees should attend meetings and informal gatherings and speak up in favor of the library.
-Trustees may also become the "listening ear" for the library; learning from the community what their concerns are and conveying that information at board meetings.
-Trustees will learn to be good listeners, to ask open-ended questions, and to probe for the facts behind opinions.
+Board members attend meetings and informal gatherings and speak up in favor of the library.
+It becomes the "listening ear" for the library; learning from the community what their concerns are and conveying that information at board meetings.
+Boards learn to be good listeners, to ask open-ended questions, and to probe for the facts behind opinions.

-The trustee's vocal and visible enthusiasm for the library will attract others.
-If a trustee is negative about change, discouraged by the lack of prospects for staffing, funding or building space, or lax in fulfilling trustee duties, the library is put in a negative light.
-A trustee who is knowledgeable, enthusiastic, and supportive of the library will serve as the library's best public relations advocate.
+Vocal and visible enthusiasm for the library will attract others.
+When the board is negative about change, discouraged by the lack of prospects for staffing, funding or building space, or lax in fulfilling trustee duties, the library is put in a negative light.
+Knowledgeable, enthusiastic, and supportive library boards will serve as the library's best public relations advocate.

-Trustees work together with the library director to project a positive image of the library to the community.
+Work together with the library director to project a positive image of the library to the community.
 The ability to demonstrate a positive image of the library and promote its services and programs to the community can mean the difference between a barely adequate library and one that receives wide support from the community at large and from the library's funding sources.
-The trustee who is an ardent supporter of the library will become known in the community as the person to whom patrons can come for information about the library's policies.